· A charismatic and visionary ecumenist

 · Includes key writings

 · Includes many previously unpublished pieces

 · Complete bibliography and extensive biographical materials

-A pivotal figure in the ecumenical movement and in world Christianity during the last 50 years, Philip Potter brought charismatic personality, moral energy and prophetic insight to his leadership of the World Council of Churches in a time religious and socio-political turmoil.
+A pivotal figure in the ecumenical movement and in world Christianity during the last 50 years, Philip Potter brought charismatic personality, moral energy, and prophetic insight to his leadership of the World Council of Churches in a time of religious and socio-political turmoil.

 An invaluable historical and theological resource, this anthology captures those qualities in the most complete collection of Potter’s writings to date, highlighting his landmark speeches, preaching, and Bible studies.